 length.

-Furthermore, that those lever arrays can be visualized as simply two tangent disks:
+Furthermore, these lever arrays can be visualized as simply two tangent disks:

 The distance between the centers of the two disks is equal to the sum of their radii (1.5m).
 If there is no